-Prerequisite: English 28 or ESL 8, and Math 123C or Math 125 or Math 129B, and Chemistry 51 or Chemistry 65 or Chemistry 101 Lecture 3 hrs.
-Lab 6 hrs
+Prerequisite: English 28 or ESL 8, and Math 123C or Math 125 or Math 129B, and Chemistry 51 or Chemistry 65 or Chemistry 101

 Examines the unifying principles of biology through the study of biological molecules, cell structure and function, metabolism, inheritance, molecular genetics, evolution and population genetics.
 Together with Biology 7, this is a fundamental course for biology majors.